vippsas/vipps-developers/quick-start-guides.md

 1. A Postman application on your computer.

-    Download Postman from <https://www.postman.com/downloads/> and install it.
+    Download [Postman](https://www.postman.com/downloads/) and install it.
     Don't use the web version, because we should never save our keys on the web.

 ## Getting started with Postman